Berlin offers a diverse array of day care facilities. The city is a leader in this area when compared to the West German states.

 Employers can operate regular or emergency day care facilities by themselves or in cooperation with other companies.
 Emergency day care facilities offer child care tailored to parents' needs when regular day care arrangements fall through.
 Employer-operated facilities are usually on or near company premises.

-All of Berlin's primary schools are all-day schools.
 Parents in Berlin have a choice of three different school concepts and schedules: the reliable half-day school (Verlässliche Halbtagsgrundschule) and the open or compulsory all-day schools.
+All of Berlin's primary schools are reliable half-day schools.

 1. Reliable half-day school